robcodehub/fullstack-recipe-clone-public/README.md

 #### Backend

-- [ ] IN PROGRESS - Write a route to remove a recipe (based on its id, the associated user should get a decrease in their chefScore)
+- [x] Write a route to remove a recipe (based on its id, the associated user should get a decrease in their chefScore)
 - [x] Write a route to remove a user (based on their id)

 #### Frontend